The Big Guide to… Getting Into DevOps

 Cloud provider certifications like Amazon’s Certified Solutions Architect let you prove your knowledge of public cloud providers, and all their quirks.

 Kubernetes certification is highly valued where companies are using Kubernetes.
-This is the Certified Kubernetes Administrator (CKA) course and exam, which is offered by the Linux Foundation.
+You can take a course on Kubernetes and then take the Certified Kubernetes Administrator (CKA) exam, which is run by the Linux Foundation.

 Is DevOps difficult to learn?